Minhtran2904/Minhtran2904/README.md

 My **background** is in Financial Analytics and Consultant.
 My **passion** is with programming.
 Do I have to choose only one?
 Not necessarily!
 I aspire to be a data analysis, utilizing technical tools that I gained from previous working experience, hobbies, and curiosity:
-- _Programming language_: Python, C, JavaScript, HTML, CSS
+- _Programming language_: Python, C, JavaScript, HTML, CSS, R (basic)
 - _Framework_: React
 - _Data Analytics_: Pandas for Python
 - _Visualization_: Power BI, Qlik Sense